kishanpatel22/garu-route/README.md

 ![image](https://i.giphy.com/2uIlaHVsql55CLP3as.webp)

-The data packets' journey to the Japan Stock Exchange (JPX) in Tokyo from Hyderabad, India.
+* The data packets' journey to the `Japan Stock Exchange` (JPX) in `Tokyo` from `Hyderabad`, India.
-The journey begins by traveling through Chennai, India.
-Chennai has a Internet Exchange Point (IXP) in India, acting as a gateway for much of the country's network traffic.
+* The journey begins by traveling through `Chennai`, India.
+Chennai has a `Internet Exchange Point` (IXP) in India, acting as a gateway for much of the country's network traffic.
-From Chennai, the packets would then traverse vast distances across the Indian Ocean through undersea fiber optic cables, like the Tata Indicom India-Singapore Cable System (TIISCS).
+* From `Chennai`, the packets would then traverse vast distances across the Indian Ocean through undersea fiber optic cables, like the Tata Indicom `India-Singapore` Cable System (TIISCS).
-Singapore itself is a major global telecommunications hub, with numerous international cable systems landing there.
-From Singapore, the packets would then take a couple more network hops, likely through other undersea cables, to finally reach Japan.
-The Singapore India Gateway (SING) cable system also includes branches for connectivity to Indonesia, Thailand, and Oman.
-The data would likely land in or around Tokyo, the financial heart of Japan, and then travel onward to the Japan Stock Exchange located in Osaka.
+* `Singapore` itself is a major global telecommunications hub, with numerous international cable systems landing there.
+From Singapore, the packets would then take a couple more network hops, likely through other undersea cables, to finally reach `Japan`.
+The `Singapore India Gateway` (SING) cable system also includes branches for connectivity to `Indonesia`, `Thailand`, and `Oman`.
+The data would likely land in or around `Tokyo`, the financial heart of Japan, and then travel onward to the Japan Stock Exchange located in `Osaka`.
-This entire network path, involving multiple countries, IXPs, and undersea cables, highlights the intricate global infrastructure that underpins the interconnected digital world.
+* This entire network path, involving multiple countries, IXPs, and undersea cables, highlights the intricate global infrastructure that underpins the interconnected digital world.
 Here's a trace of that journey via `garu-route`:
 ```
 ❯ sudo ./target/debug/garu-route --domain jpx.jp
 +-----+-----------------+--------------+-----------+---------+------------+-------------------------------------------------+------------------------------------------------+------------------+